lld18/Sierraleonertd/docs/source/06OSeMOSYSScenarios.rst

 6. OSeMOSYS model: Scenarios
 =======================================

-OSeMOSYS-SL started by estimating a base case, and subsequently, including the effect of a set of policies defined by stakeholders in a decarbonisation scenarios.
-This exercise allowed the creation of the following scenarios:
+OSeMOSYS-SL started by estimating a base case scenario for the future development of Sierra Leone's current power sector taking into account the effect of a policies and development strategies that were established through consultation and collaboration with key stakeholders.
+This base scenario represents what can be considered the most probable power development scenario taking into considering availabe information.
+However, besides variations in demand scenarios outlined in the MAED modelling in sections 2 and 3, the OSeMOSYS model considered a number of different potential power development scenarios for Sierra Leone based on the development of the Bumbuna hydro power project.
+This allowed the creation of the following scenarios:

 6.1.
 Scenarios